unlock-protocol/docs/docs/core-protocol/public-lock/transfers.md

 sidebar_position: 4
 ---

-The Public Lock contract implements the [ERC721 specification](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721), including transfer functions (`transferFrom`, `safeTransferFrom`, and the related `approve` and `setApprovalForAll`), but their behavior can be customized.
+The Public Lock smart contract implements the [ERC721 specification](https://docs.openzeppelin.com/contracts/2.x/api/token/erc721), including transfer functions (`transferFrom`, `safeTransferFrom`, and the related `approve` and `setApprovalForAll`), but their behavior can be customized.

 :::info
 Expired keys **can not** be transferred.